-A must read for all particulate processors and handlers:
+A must-read for all particulate processors and handlers:

-NFPA 654 Standard for the “Prevention of Fire and Dust Explosions from the Manufacturing, Processing and Handling of Combustible Dust Particulate”
+- NFPA 654 Standard for the “Prevention of Fire and Dust Explosions from the Manufacturing, Processing and Handling of Combustible Dust Particulate”

-NFPA 652 Standard on the “Fundamentals of Combustible Dust”
+- NFPA 652 Standard on the “Fundamentals of Combustible Dust”

-OSHA “Combustible Dust: An Explosion Hazard”
+- OSHA “Combustible Dust: An Explosion Hazard”

 Feeder Discharge Points

 Two types of feeders are routinely used in material weighing systems, most often the screw or auger feeder is used.
 However, it is not uncommon to use vibratory feeders.
 The Sterling Systems ACCU-PORTION™ Micro, Minor and Bulk batching systems and the general industry Material Weighing Systems use the Sterling manufactured screw/auger feeders as standard.
-For high accuracy systems the vibratory type feeder may be used, especially where the weighment is Micro (under 50lbs/23kg) in size.
+For high accuracy systems, the vibratory type feeder may be used, especially where the weighment is Micro (under 50lbs/23kg) in size.

-The methods used for Dust control with Screw/Auger feeders depends on the mode of batch collection and takeoff.
+The methods used for Dust control with Screw/Auger feeders depend on the mode of batch collection and takeoff.
 If the takeoff method is by conveyor, pneumatic or drag, the batches are collected in scale hoppers.
 Sterling Systems & Controls routinely and uniquely uses multiple scale hoppers to increase throughput, accuracy and customer profitability.
 Dust control when using screw/auger feeders that discharge into one or more scale hoppers is accomplished by using sealed top hoppers and “feeder socks” (Figure 2).
 A feeder sock is flexible and secured top (feeder) and bottom (scale hopper) and made of Nylon Satin material.
-This allows for a flexible connection between the feeder and hopper, and eliminates potential dust during the ingredient batching process.
-Generally speaking 5 or 6 ingredients will be collected in a single scale hopper (but that can vary and be less or more depending on system performance requirements).
+This allows for a flexible connection between the feeder and hopper and eliminates potential dust during the ingredient batching process.
+Generally speaking, 5 or 6 ingredients will be collected in a single scale hopper (but that can vary and be less or more depending on system performance requirements).
 The pneumatic and mechanical methods of conveyance from scale hoppers downstream are sealed as well.
 A typical pneumatic conveying takeoff is shown above (Figure 1).

 When vibratory feeders are used the feeder tray is provided with a cover and feeder and bin dust socks are also used.
 The picture above illustrates this (Figure 3).
-In this installation the vibratory feeders are used to provide very high accuracy of a small micro weighment into a large traveling tote.
+In this installation, the vibratory feeders are used to provide very high accuracy of a small micro weighment into a large traveling tote.
 Dust collection is also utilized in this case because of the traveling tote.
 The vibratory feeders discharge through a feeder hood that is also a dust collector hood.
 This brings us to the next item for discussion, Dust Collection.

 When the material weighing system or micro/minor/bulk batching system collects the batches and weighed material in a traveling tote, a dust collection system is often required, especially if the dust is deemed in any way to be explosive, toxic, or capable of accumulating to fuel any possible secondary explosion.
 This need can exist with small totes and large totes.
 The experience and skill of a dust collection system manufacturer is needed to ensure the system is properly sized and engineered to be 100% effective.
 Proper maintenance is also required to dispose of collected dust and to ensure the system is cleaned and maintained in good working order at all times.

 An example of a dust collector used with a material weighing system (micro, minor or bulk) is shown to the right (Figure 5).
 This particular dust collector is used in conjunction with a minor ingredient batching system in a food application.
-This system collects dust during the ingredient discharge and batch collection process and during supply bin refills.
-In another photo above (Figure 4) arrows point to dust collection hoods above the supply bins and above traveling totes which collect the batches.
+This system collects dust during the ingredient discharge and batch collection process and supply bin refills.
+In another photo above (Figure 4) arrows point to dust collection hoods above the supply bins and above traveling totes that collect the batches.
 When properly designed and maintained these dust collection systems will help eliminate dust control problems.

-Bulk Bag Unloading Systems
+Bulk Bag Filling or Unloading Systems